Informed Refusal: Overview and Risk Considerations

 Informed Consent/Refusal Forms

-Although OMS might use informed consent or informed refusal form as part of their consent process, the document and patient signature alone do not automatically make the consent or refusal valid.
+Although healthcare providers might use an informed consent or informed refusal form as part of their consent process, the document and patient signature alone do not automatically make the consent or refusal valid.
 Rather, it merely documents one phase of the informed consent/refusal process.
-For the patient to be truly “informed,” he/she must understand the information that the OMS has disclosed.
+For the patient to be truly “informed,” he/she must understand the information that the healthcare provider has disclosed.

 “By refusing urgently needed care, patients might increase their risk of injuries and possibly increase your liability risk.”

-Having decided to withdraw, you should formalize the notification with a discharge letter, giving the patient adequate time (generally 30 days) to find another OMS.
+Having decided to withdraw, you should formalize the notification with a discharge letter, giving the patient adequate time (generally 30 days) to find another practitioner.
 The letter should be sent to the patient via certified mail with return receipt requested, and an additional copy should be sent through first class mail.
 Copies of the letter should be maintained in the patient’s file.
+For more information, see MedPro’s guideline Terminating a Provider–Patient Relationship.

 In Summary

-When patients refuse necessary care, OMS must be vigilant in ensuring that the patients understand the potential risks and consequences of their decisions.
-OMS also should make sure all informed refusal processes are thoroughly documented in patients’ health records, including any related forms or documents.
-When in doubt about how to handle a patient’s refusal of treatment or withdraw from a treatment plan, contact a risk management expert.
+When patients refuse necessary care, healthcare providers must be vigilant in ensuring that the patients understand the potential risks and consequences of their decisions.
+Providers also should make sure all informed refusal processes are thoroughly documented in patients’ health records, including any related forms or documents.
+When in doubt about how to handle a patient’s refusal of treatment or withdrawal from a treatment plan, contact your MedPro risk solutions consultant or a risk management expert.

 Additional Risk Tips content